manelpuig/rUBot_mecanum_ws/Documentation/1_rubot_model&control.md

 > rUBot frames: are all located in the back-right corner:
 ![](./Images/1_rubot_frames.png)

-> You need to shift the Image and lidar frames in urdf file according to the Freecad position values
+You need to shift the Image and lidar frames in urdf file according to the Freecad position values:
+- In the case of Camera frame you shift the joint with the values you obtain in freecad and the link with the same ones in negative to have the final frame in its camera gravity center.
 ```xml
 <!-- 2D Camera as a mesh of actual PiCamera -->
   <joint name="joint_camera" type="fixed">